juanmaperez/encapsulated.io/src/pages/posts/06-high-order-functions-and-closure/high-order-functions-and-closure.md

   const value1 = multiplyBy2(10)  // 20
   const value2 = multiplyBy2(4)   // 8
 ```
-In this case, we are persisting the value multiplier passed in the first call of createMultiplier attached to the function returned that we are assigning to the variable multiplyBy2.

-Now we can execute as many times as we want multiplyBy2 that the multiplier, which value is 2, will be always available to calculate the double of the argument passed to it.
+Above, we are persisting the value multiplier passed in the first call of createMultiplier because it will always be within the scope of multiply function, wich will be returned and assigned to the variable multiplyBy2.
+Now we can execute as many times as we want multiplyBy2 and the multiplier which is gonna reference into its function definition will be always 2.

 As a note, we need to clarify that once multiply is returned from createMultiplier, it has nothing to do with the function where it was created.
 Once its definition was returned we don't care anymore about createMultiplier but the definition of multiply stored in the variable multiplyBy2.

 ## Nested function scope

-As we know, when returning a function from another function what we are trying to achieve is persist the outer's function scope (__lexical environment__) which is accessible from the function definition returned.

-Where a function is created determines what data it has access to when it's called.
+As we know, when returning a function from another function what we are trying to achieve is persist the outer's function scope (__lexical environment__) which is accessible from the function definition returned, and that's because __where a function is created determines what data it has access to when it's called__.

-Also we can tell that a function has access to the lexical environment where it was created, In that way, when we try to increment counter from inside the increment function, when it doesn't find the variable in its own local memory, it goes straight to look for it in the global memory and when it finds counter increments its value.
+This also applies to functions declared directly in the global memory, and in the next example when we try to execute the expression __counter++__ from inside the increment function, if it doesn't find the variable in its own local memory, it goes straight to look for it in the global memory.

 ```javascript
   let counter = 0;